chaseruskin/orbit/docs/src/5_reference/6_cfg_files.md

 ## Structure

-The file is essentially stores key-value pairs.
+The file's purpose is to store key-value pairs.
 It consists of sections, keys, and values.

 - A section is a non-terminal key path.
-These can be listed within square brackets to denote the following keys belong to that section.
+These can be listed within square brackets to denote the keys defined below it belong to that section.

 - A key is a terminal node that stores a value.